molbiodiv/bcdatabaser/README.md

 ## Web Interface - planned but not yet implemented
  - list and download existing datasets
  - create new datasets on the server

+## LICENSE

+This software is licensed under [MIT](./LICENSE).
+Be aware that the libraries and external programs are licensed separately (possibly under different licenses).